 It is easy to find yourself in a rut, especially if you are in a long-term relationship.
 Take the initiative to spice things up.
 Set the mood – remove house clutter, light candles, take a bubble bath, have a dinner with various aphrodisiac foods.
 Set aside time for your partner – request a date night, plan a naked date in the house, join your partner in the shower, spend an afternoon trading massages with your partner.
-Consider trying out a sex toy, there are some great women only sex enhancement shops on line and locally, like She Bop, a female friendly sex toy boutique.
+Consider trying out a sex toy, there are some great women only sex enhancement shops on line and locally.
 Focus on foreplay rather than the main event.
 Watch sexy movies, read romantic stories together.
 Use a blindfold during a massage, act out a sexual fantasy, or create a sexual game together.

 Ask for what you want